Particular/docs.particular.net/nservicebus/sqlserver/deployment-options.md

 ---
-title: SQL Server transport setup - default, multi-schema, multi-catalog and multi-instance
+title: SQL Server transport deployment options
-summary: How to configure and manage SQL Server transport in default, multi-schema, multi-catalog and multi-instance modes
+summary: Describes available SQL Server transport deployment options
 tags:
 - SQL Server
 - Transports
+redirects:
+- nservicebus/sqlserver/multiple-databases
 ---

-In the default SQL Server transport setup, the messages and other data are stored in multiple tables in a single database.
+In the default SQL Server transport setup, all queues are stored in tables located in single catalog in a single schema.
 The default schema is `dbo`, but it is possible to [specify a custom schema](/nservicebus/sqlserver/configuration.md#custom-database-schemas).

 In some environments it might be necessary to use a more advanced setup.
 The supported options are:
- * ***default***: single schemas in a single database (Versions 1.x and higher)
+ * ***default***: single schema in a single database (Versions 1.x and higher)
  * ***multi-schema***: multiple schemas in a single database (Versions 2.1 and higher)
- * ***multi-catalog***: multiple databases in a single SQL Server instance (Versions 2.1 and higher)
+ * ***multi-catalog***: multiple catalogs in a single SQL Server instance (Versions 2.1 to 2.x)
  * ***multi-instance***: multiple databases in various SQL Server instances (Versions 2.1 to 2.x).

 The transport will route messages to destination endpoints based on the configuration.
 If no specific configuration has been provided for a particular destination endpoint, the transport assumes the destination has the same configuration (schema, database and instance name) as the sending endpoint.
 If the destination endpoint has a different configuration and it hasn't been provided, then exception will be thrown immediately (since the transport cannot connect to the destination queue).

+In case of `ReplyTo` and `Publish` methods, the destination endpoint is routed based on information contained in message headers and in a subscription store.

 WARNING: SQL Server transport does not support store-and-forward mechanism on a transport level, so there is no dead-letter queue.
 It means that in *multi-catalog* and *multi-database* modes if a remote endpoint's infrastructure (e.g. DTC or SQL Server instance) is down, then messages can't be delivered to it.
 That makes this particular endpoint, and all endpoints depending on it, unavailable.
 That problem can be addressed by using [Outbox](/nservicebus/outbox/) feature, as explained in [*Multi-catalog* and *multi-instance* with store-and-forward](#multi-catalog-and-multi-instance-with-store-and-forward) section.